 Facilities for Graduate Work

 The Department of Human Development and Family Sciences is housed in the Sarah M. and Charles E. Seay Building, which provides excellent resources for teaching and research.
 Computer facilities are extensive.
 In addition to the facilities of Information Technology Services, students have access to the department’s computer laboratory, a state-of-the-art facility equipped with advanced computers and statistical software.
-These resources are supplemented by extensive computer equipment in individual
+These resources are supplemented by extensive computer equipment in individual faculty laboratories.

 The half-day preschool and infant/toddler programs of the Priscilla Pond Flawn Child and Family Laboratory provide a setting for research by faculty members and graduate students, a facility for student observation and training, and a model program for children and their families.
 They also provide opportunities for family involvement in the classroom, parent education programs, parent conferences, and family research.
-Because the laboratory has served Austin families for over eighty years, the opportunities for multigenerational and longitudinal research are significant.
+Because the laboratory has served Austin families for over 80 years, the opportunities for multigenerational and longitudinal research are significant.

 The department has extensive facilities for observing and recording social interaction.
-The Marital and Family Interaction Laboratory is available for recording husband-wife and family interaction in a comfortable setting.
+The Marital and Family Interaction Laboratory is available for recording couple and family interactions in a comfortable setting.
 The laboratory consists of a naturalistic living room connected to well-equipped control rooms that enable interactions to be recorded unobtrusively.
 The facility is augmented by numerous other one-way observation and coding rooms that enable recorded data to be analyzed using state-of-the-art computer-video analysis systems.

 The department also has excellent facilities for conducting survey research.
 These include a series of individual interview rooms and a telephone research center.